dd32/td-gh-ex/readme.txt

 HOW TO CHANGE BACKGROUND
 ========================
 You can add your own background(image) via  WordPress Dashboard > Appearance > Background.
-Note: this theme looks best with 1 big background image.
-That's why I have adjusted the dashboard position settings of background image (in file style).
-Background image will now cover whole screen.
-For sharp image on large screens too I advice you to use a background image of at least 1600px wide and 1200px high.

 HOW TO SET MENU